Brooklyn Winery Wedding Blog

 You’ve spent hours getting ready.
 You’ve just walked down the aisle and exchanged vows.
 You are officially married.
 And now you’re famished!
 Choosing your dinner service dictates the flow and vibe of your wedding and can sometimes be a daunting decision.
 Do you go with a seated, more traditional dinner?
 Or do you mix things up with a cocktail style, roaming service?
 Or do you even opt for the flexibility of the sometimes-dreaded buffet?

 It doesn’t matter what you choose to spend on your wedding—everyone works with some kind of budget.
-There are creative ways to save on different elements, and every couple has their priorities, but there are a few things with which you should avoid taking short cuts.
+There are creative ways to save on different elements, and every couple has their priorities, but there are a few areas where you should avoid taking short cuts, and allow a splurge.

 There is nothing more visually stunning and elegant than a perfect wedding.
 You may have just gotten engaged, so who can blame you for starting to think about every detail, every color, every potential flower and dessert?
 (Okay, maybe you were doing that long before your engagement...and there is no shame in that.)

 When it comes to planning the most important day of your life, the decisions are endless.
 Of the various choices you will need to make, one of the most important is the “where.”
-Five years ago, a New York City wedding meant a Manhattan wedding.
-But with the dramatic changes over the last few years, Brooklyn has grown tremendously as a viable—and some might argue, highly desirable—wedding locale.
+Comparing possible wedding locations thoroughly is a good place to start.
+Ten years ago, a New York City wedding meant a Manhattan wedding.
+But with the dramatic changes over the last decade, Brooklyn has grown tremendously as a viable—and some might argue (present company included!), highly desirable—wedding locale.

-Keep in mind that everyone you meet with knows you’re planning a wedding for the first time.
+Keep in mind that everyone you meet with knows you’re planning a wedding for the first time, and are likely to have a plethora or questions.
 You’re not expected to be an expert, but with varying levels of service throughout the industry, it can be extremely helpful to arm yourself with some important knowledge.
 These are some of the very important, but still fairly basic questions you want to make sure you’re asking your prospective venue.